Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Dijon in France is the capital of the Burgundy region and is probably best known for its picturesque architecture and great wine.
+Dijon, France, is the capital of Burgundy and is best known for its picturesque architecture and great wines.
 But there’s so much more to do in this city of rich culture and long history.
-And of course, it also has incredible food, just like the rest of France.
+And, of course, Dijon also has incredible food, just like the rest of France.

-So, if you’re looking for the perfect weekend getaway, here’s a list of the best things to do in Dijon France.
+So, if you’re looking for the perfect weekend getaway or a longer stay, here’s a list of the best things to do in Dijon, France.